mavropalias/icon-of-com/content/blog/how-to-setup-a-jupyter-notebook-ubuntu-server/index.md

 # This will only expose Jupyter Notebooks to your local network.
 c.NotebookApp.ip = '192.168.0.100' # set your IP here

+# Save Notebooks under your home folder.
+# Replace 'your_username' with your actual username
+c.NotebookApp.notebook_dir = '/home/your_username/notebooks/'

 # Do not open browser when Jupyter Notebooks start
 c.NotebookApp.open_browser = False
 ```